How I Rescued My Brain

 I had a lot of faith in the process.
 So I thought, Well, okay, it doesn’t feel like it at the moment that I can change the way I think But because I have faith in the process and seen it work for other people.
 I thought, well, I’ll just stick with it.
 And you know, it’s going to change things.
 But you never know, of course, how much it’s going to change things and how long it’s going to take.
 That’s always an unknown.

-Yeah, so you imagined that it would be six months, but I know that, like me, I imagine that my recovery after you know, dealing with certain challenges related to emotional well being and mental well being as well as stroke, took a lot longer than I would have liked or anticipated.
+Yeah, so you imagined that it would be six months, but I know that, like me, I imagine that my recovery after you know, dealing with certain challenges related to emotional well-being and mental well-being as well as stroke, took a lot longer than I would have liked or anticipated.
 And what I thought was going to take months took years but what I think got in the way for me was the amount of time I put into my healing and my recovery.
-So most of my time was focused towards my work, and there wasn’t enough life balance there.
-What was your work life balance situation?
+So most of my time was focused on my work, and there wasn’t enough life balance there.
+What was your work-life balance situation?

 Okay, so once I realized that I had, you know, what is a very serious mental health problem. trauma is very serious and depression can be very serious as well.
-And with discussion with the psychologist, and he agreed, I took what I thought would be six months of my private practice, so self employed, so I could do that.
+And with a discussion with the psychologist, and he agreed, I took what I thought would be six months of my private practice, so self-employed, so I could do that.

 Is that rock bottom?

 I think so.
 I had a, I had another rock bottom, but that came later after the stroke.
 So the rock bottom for me in that first phase was feeling so hopeless and useless and so fearful, you know, normally you’re actually very fearful, you’re afraid something bad’s gonna happen a lot of the time.
 And there are a few times when I felt quite suicidal.